-The Nairobi-Thika Highway is a 50.4 km dual carriageway that extends from Nairobi City Center to the town of Thika in Kiambu County.
-China Eximbank approved a loan in 2009 to the Kenyan government to substantially widen and improve it.
-The project, which was locally known as the "Thika Super-Highway Project," sought to reduce congestion and travel times between Nairobi and a set of satellite towns along a critically important transportation corridor (African Development Fund 2007).
-Kenyans increasingly rely on employment, educational opportunities, and services in Nairobi, but prefer to live in less crowded and expensive peri-urban and suburban areas within commuting distance of the country's capital.
-Consequently, these areas have experienced high levels of population growth, which has placed an ever-growing strain on the roads that households and firms use to travel to and from Nairobi (KARA and CSUD 2012, Maina et al. 2018).
-Upon completion of the project in 2012, traffic flows increased from 85,000 vehicles per day to 123,000 vehicles per day (a 45 percent increase), journey speeds rose from 8 km per hour to at least 45 km per hour in sections with the highest registered traffic, and average commuting times from Thika to Nairobi fell from 2-3 hours to 30-45 minutes (KARA and CSUD 2012, African Development Bank 2014b, a, 2016, 2019).
+In 2009, the Export-Import Bank of China (China Eximbank) approved a loan to the Kenyan government to substantially widen and improve the Nairobi-Thika Highway-a 50.4 km dual carriageway that extends from the center of Nairobi to the town of Thika.
+The project, locally known as the "Thika Super-Highway," sought to reduce congestion and travel times between Nairobi and a set of satellite towns along a critically important transportation corridor (African Development Fund 2007).
+Upon completion in 2012, traffic flows increased by 45 percent, journey speeds rose from 8 km per hour to at least 45 km per hour in sections with the highest registered traffic, and average commuting times from Thika to Nairobi fell from 2-3 hours to 30-45 minutes (KARA and CSUD 2012, African Development Bank 2014b,a, 2016, 2019).
+Economic activity spread out along the transport corridor and became substantially less concentrated in the core of Nairobi as a result (see Figure 1).
+The case of the Nairobi-Thika Highway fits within a broader pattern: Starting with Baum-Snow (2007), a series of studies in a variety of countries shows that major transport infrastructure investments can decentralize economic activity.1